Mookie Betts Preview, Player Props: Dodgers vs. Giants

 Mookie Betts At The Plate

-- Betts leads Los Angeles in total hits (177) this season while batting .308 with 80 extra-base hits.
+- Betts has 177 hits, which leads Los Angeles hitters this season, while batting .306 with 80 extra-base hits.

-- He ranks seventh in batting average, fourth in on base percentage, and fifth in slugging among qualifying hitters in MLB action.
+- He ranks seventh in batting average, sixth in on base percentage, and fifth in slugging among the qualified hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.